bluez/bluer/blez-tools/README.md

 Installation
 ------------

-To install the tools on your system run
+First, install D-Bus and Bluetooth libraries on your system.
+On Debian this can be achieved by running

+    sudo apt install libdbus-1-dev libbluetooth-dev

+Then, run the following command to install BLEZ tools

     cargo install blez-tools